-Here’s what’s new: Fashion and lifestyle brands have popularized the idea of Athleisure, promoting the notion that you can wear something as comfortable as sweatpants in everyday life, including to work.
+Here’s what’s new: Fashion and lifestyle brands began popularizing the idea of athleisure, promoting the notion that you can wear something as comfortable as sweatpants in everyday life from workouts to the grocery store.

 Investor Chris Burch, who participated in an investment round in athleisure brand Swet Tailor, observed when making that investment that, “The move towards greater and greater comfort is one of the most important trends in the fashion industry today and it is not going away anytime soon.”